kix6lj/HLS-lab1/Description.md

    - Compare operations
 8. **Compare Operation**: Compare operations has inputs $in1, in2$ and produces a result $l_{out}$

+##### 2.2.1.2 Special Notes for Load, Store Operations

+Load operations and Store operations are also associated with latency and delay.
+Since arrays are pre-bound to memory units, the allocation phase need not to allocate resource for load and store operations.
+In order to provide timing information for these operations, the resource library has one resource to implement load operations and one to implement store operations.
+You need to retrieve these information from the resource library.

+To simplify the problem, you don't need to consider the implicit dependence between memory operations and we won't check that.

 #### 2.2.2 Basic Block

 ​	The basic blocks and the connection between them constitute the CFG.
 A basic block's **predecessor** blocks are the blocks that have directed edges to this block.
 A basic block's **successor** blocks are the blocks that have directed edges from this block.
 A basic block has at most 2 **successors** blocks.